"Arthur! Monkey out of nowhere!"

 - The Fifth Element introduces The Great Evil, an angry, black sphere that doesn't even have a proper name let alone a motivation.
 But how would Bruce Willis find a cute thousand-year-old alien girl to nail without it?

 - The shark from Jaws has no reason to be so big, eat people, and sink boats.
 But thank goodness it is and does because Roy Scheider and Richard Dreyfuss are a match made in heaven.
 Of course, how much motivation does a shark need?
 Occasionally animals realize humans are pretty easy to kill and start eating them, they tend to keep doing so until they die.
 It helps that for most of the movie, the townspeople make little to no effort to avoid the maneating shark they know is sticking around the beach.
+The attempt to give it a more detailed backstory and motivation in the sequels is the Trope Namer for Voodoo Shark.

 - Krull: The Beast appears from outer space, invades the world and randomly crashes wedding parties all in the name of being bad.
 While the backstory of the Cyclops indicates that the Beast has done this sort of thing on other worlds before, there's otherwise no backstory for the Beast itself explaining where it came from and why it decided to go about invading worlds.